Quinntas/sword-api/README.md

   CRUD operations.

 - **Command Pattern:**
-  Business logic is encapsulated in command classes (e.g., `CreateUserCommand` and `LoginCommand`).
+  Business logic is encapsulated in command classes (e.g., `CreateTaskCommand` and `LoginCommand`).
 These commands take repository functions as dependencies, which simplifies unit testing because the repository can be easily mocked.
 This separation of concerns leads to more maintainable and testable code.